If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 If a change in caregiver is agreed, manage care transitions carefully

-• If a change in caregiver is agreed, we plan for and support the transition of te tamaiti from the existing caregiver appropriately and in accordance with the 'Transitions within care' policy.
+• If a change in caregiver is agreed, we plan for and support the transition of te tamaiti or rangatahi from the existing caregiver appropriately and in accordance with the 'Transitions within care' policy.

 Policy: Transitions within care

-If a decision is made that this caregiver will become the permanent caregiver for te tamaiti, ensure the caregiver’s capacity to provide permanent care has been appropriately assessed
+If a decision is made that this caregiver will become the permanent caregiver for te tamaiti or rangatahi, ensure the caregiver’s capacity to provide permanent care has been appropriately assessed

-• If a tamaiti has been placed with a short-term caregiver and we are now considering that caregiver as a permanent caregiver for te tamaiti, we undertake a reassessment to determine the caregiver’s suitability to provide permanent care that will meet the specific needs of te tamaiti.
+• If a tamaiti or rangatahi has been placed with a short-term caregiver and we are now considering that caregiver as a permanent caregiver for te tamaiti, we do our caregiver assessment to determine the caregiver’s suitability to provide permanent care that will meet the specific needs of te tamaiti or rangatahi.

 • If a decision is made to pursue permanent care with the current caregiver, we ensure the caregiver understands their legal obligations, and how these may impact on them and te tamaiti in their care.
 This includes how the connections of te tamaiti to their family, whānau, hapū, iwi and family group will continue to be strengthened and maintained after care becomes permanent and how to ensure whānau, hapū and iwi can carry out their whanaungatanga responsibilities.

-Other tamariki in the care of a non-whānau caregiver
+Other tamariki and rangatahi in the care of a non-whānau caregiver

-Tamariki and caregivers who might be in this situation
+Tamariki or rangatahi and caregivers who might be in this situation

-I am a tamaiti who has recently come into care, am placed with a non-whānau caregiver, and decisions about my long-term care have not yet been made.
+I am a tamaiti or rangatahi who has recently come into care, am placed with a non-whānau caregiver, and decisions about my long-term care have not yet been made.

-I am a non-whānau caregiver caring for a tamaiti who has recently come to live with me and decisions about their long-term care have not yet been made.
+I am a non-whānau caregiver caring for a tamaiti or rangatahi who has recently come to live with me and decisions about their long-term care have not yet been made.

 What we do

-• We set expectations with caregivers from the start that we will pursue care options for tamariki within their whānau, hapū, iwi or family group.
+• We set expectations with caregivers from the start that we will pursue care options for tamariki and rangatahi within their whānau, hapū, iwi or family group.

-• We use the Tuituia assessment to understand the needs of te tamaiti and the All About Me plan to ensure identified needs are met in the short term while we work with their family, whānau, hapū, iwi and family group to meet their needs, including for a safe, stable and loving home.
+• We use our models, tools and resources to build understanding and analysis of the needs of te tamaiti or rangatahi.
+We update the All About Me plan to ensure identified needs are met in the short term while we work with their family, whānau, hapū, iwi and family group to meet their needs, including for a safe, stable and loving home.

 • We follow our usual processes around decision-making, which involves consult, supervision, hui ā-whānau and family group conference.